Flags honoring 13 US service members killed in Kabul airport attack vandalized in California

 CLICK HERE TO GET THE FOX NEWS APP

-The suicide bombing on Aug.
+The suicide bombing in Afghanistan on Aug.
 26 occurred as U.S. service members were providing security as people tried to flee the country amid the U.S. withdrawal and Taliban takeover.

 Eleven Marines, one Navy sailor and one Army soldier were among the dead, while 18 other U.S. service members were wounded.
 The attack also claimed the lives of more than 160 Afghans.